Skip to content

 • ConformalDetector to produce streaming p-values

-• PowerMartingale for online evidence updates
+• PowerMartingale, SimpleMixtureMartingale, and SimpleJumperMartingale for online evidence updates

 The example trains on a subset and processes the remaining data in a streaming loop while logging p-values and evidence statistics step by step.